 Many researchers at larger educational institutions, or part of large-scale collaborations, already have access to significant in-house resources, so we focus on small or medium-sized institutions and collaborations that may lack the financial and human resource capacity for more advanced services.
 By working with the regional networks to develop, teach, and make available additional instructive material to these institutions, we are not only increasing the abilities of the teams we are in direct contact with, but we are also providing a broad set of materials made freely available to the general public.

-EPOC’s initial collaborators include regional network partners, with whom we will develop a sustainable approach to support services.
-The initial regional network partners include:
+EPOC’s collaborators include regional network partners, with whom we will develop a sustainable approach to support services.
+The current regional network partners include

 We have also identified a set of Infrastructure Partners who themselves provide services to end user scientists to expand the set of services available to the community, including:

-- Campus Research Computing Consortium (CaRC), a consortium of over 30 campuses that facilitate access to cyberinfrastructure.
+- Campus Research Computing Consortium (CaRCC), a consortium of over 30 campuses that facilitate access to cyberinfrastructure.

 - The National Science Foundation Cybersecurity Center of Excellence (CCOE), which supports cybersecurity for NSF funded projects.